-9. Have an Accountability Partner
+9. An Accountability Partner

 If your goal remains with you alone, it is easy to bury it in the pit of procrastination or drown it in the ocean of complacency.
 However, when you communicate your goals to an accountability partner — someone that is interested in your growth and can challenge you to action — you will often find the motivation to achieve your goals.

 For example, when you create your yearly goals, you can have a chat with your accountability partner to challenge you based on your goals and the timeline you have set.
-To be more accountable, you can schedule a monthly or quarterly goal review meeting with your accountability partner
+To be more accountable, you can schedule a monthly or quarterly goal review meeting with your accountability partner.

-11. Be Comfortable With Failure
+11. Comfort With Failure

 If you don’t mind whether you fail or not, you will give your best to the processes involved in achieving your goals.
 Sometimes, not being sure of what the outcome might be can prevent us from giving our best because we don’t want our efforts to go down the drain.

 However, when we are comfortable with failure, we will give our best to the process, leaving the outcome to emerge on its own.
 The results of this kind of approach are surprisingly impressive.
 However, even if it turns out that it truly failed, you will be proud that you gave it your best.

 Have a journal to track your performance, including actions that you took that led to success in the process of achieving your goals.
 This will not only be useful for your current goal pursuit, but it will also be useful for future goals, as you might need to repeat those actions.